Wills, Trusts & Probate

 Can a trust be changed after the grantor’s death?

-What are the costs associated with contesting a trust?
+What are the costs involved in a trust contest?